[Updated 2018 Aug 8]

 But of course the questions and objections were more about the details:

 - How can people change buses, or walk to a different stop in an intersection, when it’s windy and raining?
-The plan includes good shelter at every interchange point.
-But the deeper answer is this: People change buses in Houston (hot and humid with fierce thunderstorms) and in brutally cold places like Moscow, Anchorage, and Edmonton.
-Everyone always cites their climate as a reason people won’t interchange, but in every climate, if interchanging is the way to get places fast, people do.
+The plan includes good shelter and attention to walking distances at every interchange point.
+But people change buses in more brutal climates than Ireland’s: Moscow and Edmonton come to mind.
 Most people have adapted to their climate.
 They know how to do things outdoors in it, and therefore can work with it when changing buses.

 - How will this affect older people and people with disabilities?
-There is an unavoidable tension between senior and disabled needs – which are much more inconvenienced by interchange – and everyone else, and a network designed solely around senior/disabled preferences for minimum walk and interchange is simply too slow to be useful for the rest of the population.
-Again, attention is being given to making interchanges as convenient as possible, including for people with limited mobility, but a balance must be struck.
+There is an unavoidable tension between senior and disabled needs – which are much more inconvenienced by interchange – and everyone else.
+A network designed solely around senior/disabled preferences for minimum walk and interchange is simply too slow to be useful for the rest of the population.
+Again, attention is being given to making interchanges as convenient as possible, including for people with limited mobility.

 - Isn’t this connected to a lot of other things?
 How can you work on it in isolation?
-I’ll address that one in the next post.
+I address that one here.

 If you do live in Dublin, you MUST complete an online survey.
-If a link to it is not here, it will be there very soon.
+There is a link to it here.
 Yes, that’s a command.
 Too often, people take the attitude that public comment is just for show, and that the government is going to do what they want anyway.
 When that happens, people who like the plan take it for granted, and people who hate it feel like they have to scream to get their point through.
 So we get nothing but screaming, which makes the plan look like a failure.